ThinkWithPbody/YifuDesignLab/docs/Courses/2024/ARC1046H Structures 1/index.md

 	- Cross in section
 - Open web steel joist (generic truss, not typically what we refer to when we say truss)

 Steel and concrete building:
 - Foundation and basement plan
 	- Plans are drawn:
 		- mostly cut above and look down
 			- More standard practice
-			- Doesn’t necessarily make sense because it’s more useful to see the beams supporting floors than this floor
+			- Doesn't necessarily make sense because it's more useful to see the beams supporting floors than this floor
 		- Cut below and look up
 		- Like a reflected ceiling plan (used to be the standard practice in 70s, now replaced by more rigorous standards)
 	- Note elevations on drawing